A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Introduction

 The original \ac{dmp} formulation considers one \ac{dof} trajectories.
 Multi-\ac{dof} trajectories are learned separately for each \ac{dof} and synchronized by a common phase variable.
 This strategy is effective for encoding independent skills like joint or Cartesian position trajectories, but it fails if the different \acp{dof} are mutually dependent.
 This situation is common in robotics, where variables of interest may be interrelated by geometric constraints.
-Examples of such variables include: (\emph{i}) orientation representations, like rotation matrices \citep{Ude2014} or unit quaternions \citep{koutras2020correct,huang2020toward}, and (\emph{ii}) inertia \citep{traversaro2016identification}, manipulability \citep{yoshikawa1985manipulability,jaquier2021geometry,abudakka2021probabilistic}, stiffness, and damping \citep{ikeura1995,AbuDakka2018} that are encapsulated in \ac{spd} matrices.
+Examples of such variables include: (\emph{i}) orientation representations, like rotation matrices \cite{Ude2014} or unit quaternions \cite{Ude2014,koutras2020correct,huang2020toward}, and (\emph{ii}) inertia \cite{traversaro2016identification}, manipulability \cite{yoshikawa1985manipulability,abudakka2021probabilistic}, stiffness, and damping \cite{ikeura1995,AbuDakka2018} that are encapsulated in \ac{spd} matrices.
 For variables interrelated by geometric constraints, the embedding strategy has to be modified to fulfill the constraints during both training and execution.

-Moreover, several robotic skills consist of a combination of variables belonging to different manifolds.
+Several robotic skills consist of a combination of variables belonging to different manifolds.
 A simple example is a pose trajectory where the position lies in Cartesian space and the orientation is represented \eg as unit quaternions.
-In order to not lose accuracy, Riemannian metrics should be embedded in the \ac{dmp} formulation, which allow to consider all the constraints arising from various geometric structures in a unified and consistent manner, which is not possible with existing \ac{dmp} formulations~\citep{ijspeert2013,AbuDakka2015,Ude2014,koutras2020correct,abudakka2020Geometry} that are space dependent.
+To avoid accuracy loss, Riemannian metrics should be embedded in the \ac{dmp} formulation, allowing the consideration of all the constraints arising from various geometric structures in a unified and consistent manner.
+This is not possible with existing \ac{dmp} formulations~\cite{ijspeert2013,Ude2014,koutras2020correct,AbuDakka2015,abudakka2020Geometry}, which are space-dependent.

 In this paper, we propose \ac{gadmp}, a new formulation that uses differential geometry to extend classical \ac{dmp} for Euclidean data to other Riemannian manifolds.
 This extension allows discrete \acp{dmp} to effectively represent data evolving on different Riemannian manifolds, which subsequently allows the generation of smooth trajectories for data that do not belong to the Euclidean space.
 The formulation allows to encode various forms of point-to-point manipulation skills with specific geometric constraints in a unified and manifold independent manner.
 The general formulation provided in this paper can be applied to any trajectory of data by considering the corresponding Riemannian manifold.
 The effectiveness of the proposed approach is demonstrated both on synthetic data and physical experimental setups.